genesiscommunitysuccess/docs/docs/05_operations/02_commands/03_remap.md

 Remap should be run in the following scenarios:

-- If the Genesis Server Framework or any Genesis server component has been upgraded, which could include schema changes.
+- Whenever the Genesis Server Framework or any Genesis server component has been upgraded, which could include schema changes.
-- If a new version of an application is deployed and any dictionary file has changed (this means changes to fields, tables, or views GPAL).
+- Whenever a new version of an application is deployed and any dictionary file has changed (this means changes to fields, tables, or views GPAL).

 ## Syntax